ACIS Release Notes

 End of Life Notifications

-R23 is the last version that supports gcc 4.1.2, RHEL 4.0 OS, and VS 2005 for Windows OS.
+R24 is the last version that supports Windows Vista, Windows XP, as well as the VS 2008 compiler.
 Contact Spatial Support for any additional information.

 The following sections explain the installation procedure for supported platforms and the resulting directory structure post-installation: